JingruGong1023/Machine_Learning/ML_Review.md

 <img src="imgs/Screen Shot 2022-08-12 at 1.18.06 PM.png" alt="Screen Shot 2022-08-12 at 1.18.06 PM" height = "30%" width = "30%"/>

-Also because the cost is so fluctuating, it will never reach the minima but it will keep dancing around it.
+Also because the cost is so fluctuating, it **will never reach the minima** but it will keep dancing around it.

-SGD can be used for larger datasets.
+SGD can be used for **larger datasets**.
 It converges faster when the dataset is large as it causes updates to the parameters more frequently.

 ### Mini Batch GD